-Annual budget: <Rs 10 crore
+Annual budget: Rs <10 crore Year established: 2016

 Team size: 10-19

 Mission: Mariwala Health Initiative (MHI) works to make mental health accessible to historically marginalised individuals and communities.
 It also seeks to visibilise their voices and to create narratives that highlight the structural determinants of mental health.